gabrielmccoll/Nuget-Server---Azure/Nuget in Azurept1.md

 - Azure Devops (Free)
 - Visual Studio 2017 (Free)
 - A weak lemon drink. (small but worthwhile cost)

+# Why so many parts?
+Part 1 is enough to get a Nuget Server up in Azure deployed through Azure Devops Part 2 is making it a bit better with a bit of variable substitution and also using Azure Devops to package and publish modules to your new build server.
+Part 3 doesn't exist yet but it'll probably be pretty unnecessary for most people.

+# On with the show
+ Depending on how familiar you are with Visual Studio , Azure and Azure Devops, it might take 20 mins to an hour+ for the whole shebang.
+If I didn’t love reading myself so much it could probably get to 5 minutes, woe is me for I am a showman.
+ However long it takes, you will get there.
+This part 1 in particular might not take you much time at all if you’ve got everything ready.
+Am splitting it into parts purely because if you’re not experienced with this sort of thing and don’t have the prereqs then this part takes waaaaaaay longer than if you do.

+ ** This is not meant to be totally production ready.
+It’s a quick way to get going and try it out.
+It works.
+It will probably be fine for you but it doesn’t excuse lack of due diligence to check this fits your needs.
+Especially security wise. **

+ Big thanks to both Microsofts doc, 4sysops and Kevin Mar blog who gave me the leg up to get started.

+ I’m not going to go into why you might want your own repository rather than just stuffing your files into one big sock under your bed, this is just the technical part of getting it together.

 ### High Level Step by Step: